-Even though schools offering phlebotomy programs don’t require outstanding achievements, we still recommend paying attention to your grades at high school, since a high school diploma, or its equivalent, like GED, for example.
+Even though schools offering phlebotomy programs don’t require outstanding achievements, we still recommend paying attention to your grades at high school.
+A high school diploma, or its equivalent, GED, are a basic prerequisite requirement for admission.
 Also, in order to apply to an approved phlebotomy training program, you have to be at least 18 years old.

-Once you have decided that phlebotomy is a good option for you career (and it certainly is!), it’s time to find a phlebotomy school near you.
+Once you have decided that a phlebotomy is a good option for you career (and it certainly is!), it’s time to find a phlebotomy school near you.
 These programs are short-term, usually less than one year.
 Some are as short, as eight weeks.

 In the United States, a range of organizations offer certifications in phlebotomy.

-The main are:
+The main of them are:

-Once you have completed all the above steps, here’s the most important one – getting your dream job.
-Actually, with a rising demand for phlebotomists and other medical professionals, you’re likely to be approached by recruiters during completion the steps above.
-But don’t forget to be active yourself!
+Once you have completed all the above steps, here’s the most important one – getting your job.
+Actually, with the rising demand for phlebotomists and other medical professionals, you’re likely to be approached by recruiters during the completion of the steps above.
+However, don’t forget to be active yourself!